 - To define a new image setup or to modify an existing image setup, right click on the box, and select Add. - To modify the current image setup, right click on the box and select modify. - To access the current image setup, press [F12].

-If you select the Add option (i.e. to create a new image setup), the New Image Setup window appears. while user-defined setups appear without brackets.
+If you select the Add option (i.e. to create a new image setup), the New Image Setup window appears.
+The predefined templates (image types) are indicated by brackets <>>, while user-defined setups appear without brackets.